We tested and showed that Whatsapp removed all photos’ EXIF metadata.

 Based on the testing, the Whatsapp recipient will observe the following;

 - File Name is changed.
-Whatsapp retained the front portion of the date format but renamed the last portion of the sequence number to WAxxxxx.jpg.
+Whatsapp retained the date format’s front portion but renamed the sequence number’s last portion to WAxxxxx.jpg.

 - File Size is significantly smaller.
-Whatsapp shrink the photo by approximately 73% difference
+Whatsapp shrinks the photo by approximately 73% difference.

 - GPS coordinates are removed.
-There is no way to tell the location of the photo on the recipient’s end.
+There is no way to tell the photo’s location on the recipient’s end.

 - Image dimensions are reduced from 3456 x 4608 to a smaller 1599 x 1200

-- EXIF details are removed and camera settings values such as Aperture settings, Brightness settings are stripped off.
+- EXIF details are removed, and camera settings values such as Aperture settings and brightness settings are stripped off.

 - Creation Date is the metadata value for the original photo taken by Sender.
 The recipient does not see this value.